GreatOverlordX/FCC---questionnaire-program/README.md

 # questionnaire.sh
-A questionnaire challenge from freeCodeCamp done with bash.
+A questionnaire challenge from freeCodeCamp done with unix shell